JaydenSA/InternInsights/README.md

 🚀 InternInsights: Empowering Software Engineer Journey 🌐

+To-do List:
+* Implementing comment section on the posts
+* Implementing newsletter subscription functionality
+* Able to post off the website after logging in using Firebase Login system already implemented
+* Implementing signing up to be a guest writter

 Welcome to InternInsights, a dynamic blog platform where our interns share their triumphs, tribulations, and transformative experiences on the road to becoming exceptional software engineers. 🚀✨

 📝 Features: